Life After Diagnosis and Treatment

 Resources for cancer patients and survivors include:

 - Federal and state laws.
 Laws such as the Americans with Disabilities Act (ADA) protect qualified cancer survivors from job or insurance discrimination.
-For more information, visit the ADA website and its Cancer Legal Resource Center.
+For more information, visit the ADA website and the Cancer Legal Resource Center.

 - Vocational rehabilitation.
 Many states offer vocational rehabilitation services to qualified individuals.
 Eligibility and services vary by state.
 You can find a list of state offices at the Office of Special Education and Rehabilitative Services website.